-- Scope of application a. - Administration of a prohibited method to an athlete (i) - 823.
+- a.
+Scope of application - (i) Administration of a prohibited method to an athlete - 806.
 The initial clause of this provision prohibits the "administration ... to any Athlete ... of any Prohibited Method or Prohibited Substance".
 This therefore covers the administration of a prohibited method to an athlete by a third party, rather than the administration of a prohibited method or substance by the athlete himself/herself, unless it is alleged that the athlete has administered or attempted to administer a prohibited method or substance to another athlete.
-The administration of a prohibited method or substance by an athlete on himself/herself constitutes a use of a prohibited method or substance, which would fall under Article 2.2 of the WADC, rather than under Article 2.8.
+The administration of a prohibited method or substance of a prohibited method or substance by an athlete on himself/herself constitutes a use of a prohibited method or substance, which would fall under Article 2.2 of the WADC, rather than under Article 2.8. - (ii) Complicity in an ADRV committed by a third person - 807.
+The second element of Article 2.8 of the WADC covers

-- (ii)Complicity in an ADRV committed by a third person - 824.
-The second element of Article 2.8 of the WADC covers assisting, encouraging, aiding, abetting, covering up, or any other type of complicity involving" an ADRV.
+"assisting, encouraging, aiding, abetting, covering up, or any other type of complicity involving" an ADRV.